The number of edges of the edge polytope of a finite simple graph

 \section{Asymptotic behavior of $\mu_d$}

 For $0< p < 1$ and an integer $d >0$, let $G(d, p)$ denote the random graph on the vertex set $[d]$ in which the edges are chosen independently with probability $p$.
 For a graph $H$ on the vertex set $[d]$ and $0< p < 1$, let $G(H, p)$ denote the random graph on the vertex set $[d]$ in which the edges of $H$ are chosen independently with probability $p$ and the edges not belonging to $H$ are not chosen.
-See \cite{random} for basics on random graphs.
-Tuan--Ziegler \cite{Ziegler} showed that, for the random graph $G(d, 1/\sqrt{3})$,
+Tran--Ziegler \cite{Ziegler} showed that, for the random graph $G(d, 1/\sqrt{3})$,

 and hence this is a lower bound for $\mu_{d}$.

 First, for $d \gg 0$, we give an example of a (non-random) graph $G$ on the vertex set $[d]$ such that $\varepsilon (G) >\varepsilon(G(d, 1/\sqrt{3}))$.